 - Make a Leo type argument

-The logic seems sound – something that was known 30 years ago was also known 5 years ago.
-The fact that the citations were not combined until the invention, despite a long-felt need, is probative that the combination was not obvious.
+The logic seems sound.
+Something that was known 30 years ago was also known 5 years ago.
+The fact that nobody combined the citations until the invention, despite a long-felt need, suggests non-obviousness.

 Showing of non-obviousness: old citations not combined despite long-felt need

-This is arguably a “shoot the moon” legal strategy (i.e. a long shot).
-However, it is a strategy better suited for patent trials, rather than patent prosecution.
-The problem here is that patent examiners, who usually are not attorneys, must follow the Manual of Patent Examining Procedure (MPEP).
-The MPEP is somewhat slanted to help examiners find reasons to reject patents.
-Certain applicant-helpful cases, such as Leo pharmaceuticals v.
-Rea, are often omitted.
+This is a long-shot legal strategy.
+This strategy is also better suited for patent trials, rather than patent prosecution.
+The problem here is that patent examiners must follow the Manual of Patent Examining Procedure (MPEP).
+The USPTO slants the MPEP to help examiners find reasons to reject patents.
+It often omits applicant-helpful cases, such as Leo pharmaceuticals v.
+Rea.
 At the same time, it tends to cite other marginal, but examiner friendly cases.
 To a patent examiner, if you can’t cite an MPEP reference number, it doesn’t exist.
 If a case is in the MPEP, good luck arguing that the case is obsolete.

 Thus USPTO examiners, who must follow the MPEP, will generally ignore this approach.
-However, Leo Pharmaceuticals represents a valid legal precedent that can be used in a Federal Court trial situation.
-The utility of this approach for PTAB IPR remains to be seen.
+However, Leo Pharmaceuticals represents a valid legal precedent.
+It might work in a Federal Court trial.
+Would it work for PTAB IPR?